 People usually prefer to have pakoda as a snack in the daytime with tea.
 You can find pakoda at small hotels and restaurants in Basantapur, Newroad, Bouddha, Thamel, etc. You can check the snack section of their menu to find various types of pakodas.

 Are most Nepalese Vegetarian?

-The ratio of vegetarian and non-vegetarian differs highly.
-There are less vegetarian people than non-vegetarian people.
+The ratio of vegetarians and non-vegetarians differs highly.
+There are fewer vegetarian people than non-vegetarian people.

 In history, the culture of eating meat was apparently based on the caste system.
 Newar people used to be the people who would eat meat the most.
 Chhetri people who eat certain meat products like chicken and goat meats.

 The Newar community would have several festivals and occasions throughout the year and they would include various food items in their feast.
 Meat food items were an integral part of those feasts.

 Dashain is the biggest festival in Nepal in which people sacrifice animals in the name of the goddess Durga till date.
 Gadhimai puja also involves sacrificing hundreds of buffalos.

 Similarly, Brahmin people didn’t even touch meat in those times.
 But the time has changed.
 People of all castes and religions are vegetarian and non-vegetarian according to their preferences.
 It is not a traditional thing nowadays.